 As we can see the three breach of contract definitions approach the concept differently, but they overall share the main idea that breach of contract refers to one or more parties that fails to honor a contract.

-Contact us, your business attorney in Florida, to assist with your breach of contract needs.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to assist with your breach of contract needs.